rcl-ssl/docs/apicore/api.md

 # Scope

-The RCL Core API is used for certificates created with the following options:
+The RCL SSL Core API is used for certificates created with the following options:

 - [Stand Alone](../portal/stand-alone.md)
 - [Stand Alone SAN](../portal/stand-alone-san.md)